Connect with us

 But last fall, just 1,040 students were pursuing a degree at Gulf Park — a more than 50% drop from 2,297 students in 2011, according to data from USM.

 The number of warm bodies in physical classroom seats at Gulf Park was even lower – just 862 students last fall, down from 1,438 in fall 2018.
-Mississippi Today has requested this statistic, called unique enrollment, going back to 2011, but USM did not it by press time.
+Mississippi Today has requested this statistic, called unique enrollment, going back to 2011, but USM did not provide it by press time.

 “If you walk around, you really don’t see any students,” said Mahdi Razaz, a professor in Gulf Park’s School of Ocean Science and Engineering.
 “It’s a campus, but you really don’t see anyone.
 Why?”